Best of 5 Trimble GNSS for Construction & Civil Engineering

 Leasing Options: Are financing plans available for small firms?

-Trimble and its partners provide several financing options, some aimed at small and medium-sized surveying firms.
+Trimble and its partners provide several financing options, some of which are aimed at small- and medium-sized surveying firms.
+Explore our financing plans here at Harper Surveying as well.

 Model Upgrades: Can I trade in older units toward newer Trimble receivers?

 Trimble partners routinely offer trade-in deals, allowing you to exchange your older equipment for credits towards new models.
+You may also be able to resell your older units to a private buyer to recoup funds for a new Trimble receiver.
 Contact your reseller to find out what’s available.

 Power Management: What battery runtime can I expect on a full charge?

 The runtime on these receivers can vary.
 It depends on the model, features in use, and outdoor temperatures.
-It can last from 3 hours to over 24 hours.
+Depending on the Trimble model and the battery selected with the package, you can get anywhere from 4 to over 12 hours of runtime on a full charge.

 Next Steps Recap

-If you still need more data to help align your project needs with the right GNSS features, we can help.
+If you still need more data to help align your project needs with the right Trimble GNSS features, we can help.
 Download the full spec sheet for each model and use that information to run your TCO model for each Trimble receiver option.
 If you still need more information to make the right decision, contact us at Harper Surveying to request an on-site demo today.
+There’s a Trimble receiver that’s right for your team.
+Explore our Trimble selection today or contact our team for customized recommendations tailored to your firm’s needs.